 A dog can have hip dysplasia and initially show no symptoms.
 The disease will become more evident to owners as their dog ages.

 The only method to positively determine if a dog has hip dysplasia is by x-rays taken by a veterinarian.

 Your trusted veterinarian should be able to identify hip dysplasia, but if a second opinion is needed, the Orthopedic Foundation for Animals (OFA) specializes in identifying Canine Hip Dysplasia.

 Genes and environment play an important role in determining if a dog will develop hip dysplasia.

 Poor breeding does not always mean dogs will be afflicted with hip dysplasia, but there is a genetic predisposition for the disease.

-As a puppy, if the animal is malnourished, overweight, excessively exercised or simply has the genetic precursors to hip dysplasia, the odds increase that this pet will develop hip dysplasia as time passes.
+As a puppy, if the animal is malnourished, overweight, excessively exercised, or has the genetic precursors to hip dysplasia, the odds increase that this pet will develop hip dysplasia as time passes.
 This is especially true for larger breeds.

 Selective breeding is crucial in reducing the odds of dysplasia.

-If you have a pet that has been diagnosed with any form of canine dysplasia, take a look at Alternative Medicine for Dogs for a natural approach to pain management and slowing the progression of the disease.
+If you have a pet that is been diagnosed with any form of canine dysplasia, look into Alternative Medicine for Dogs for a natural approach to pain management and slowing the progression of the disease.